juj/fbcp-ili9341/README.md

 ### Statistics Overlay

-By default fbcp-ili9341 builds with a statistics overlay enabled because - admit it - when you first run, you like to geek out on all the knobs and numbers anyways.
+By default fbcp-ili9341 builds with a statistics overlay enabled.
 See the video [fbcp-ili9341 ported to ILI9486 WaveShare 3.5" (B) SpotPear 320x480 SPI display](https://www.youtube.com/watch?v=dqOLIHOjLq4) to find details on what each field means.
-Remove the `#define STATISTICS` option in `config.h` to disable displaying the statistics.
+Build with CMake option `-DSTATISTICS=0` to disable displaying the statistics.
+You can also try building with CMake option `-DSTATISTICS=2` to show a more detailed frame delivery timings histogram view, see screenshot and video above.

 ### FAQ and Troubleshooting